Aquibshaikh313/180Days_of_Code/README.md

 ## 🛠️ What's inside

-- JavaScript notes and snippets(About to complete)
+- JavaScript notes and snippets
-- Java(Ongoing for DSA)
-- (Starting soon) React as I progress further with JavaScript
+- Currently working on Reactjs
-- Eventually MERN stack
+- Eventually my developer journey notes,codes,snippets
 - HTML/CSS might be added later, but currently my focus is on logic building and core programming

 This is an evolving repo—feel free to explore, use, or contribute if you find it helpful!